mike99mac/minimy-mike99mac/README.md

 I worked with the Mycroft free and open personal voice assistant since 2019, but the company went bankrupt in 2023, so had to move on. :((

-I tried OVOS/Neon, but was not able to get my music skill going after a couple weeks in early 2023.
+I tried OVOS but was not able to get my music skill going after a couple weeks in early 2023.
 I still haven't given up on that platform.
 There is no doubt it will only get better and easier to install.

 Then I found Minimy, and was able to get it running in a few hours.
-Apparently, it was a project that hoped to save Mycroft from the fire, but it wasn't well received.
+Apparently, it was a project that hoped to save Mycroft from the fire, but wasn't well received.
 Thankfully, Ken Smith put it on github, I forked the code, and here we are.
-Ken has been a great help in answering my many questions - **Thanks Dude!** So I continue to try to *give back to the community* while standing on the shoulders of so many thousands of others.
+Ken has been a great help in answering my many questions - **Thanks Dude!** So I continue to try to *give back to the community* while *standing on the shoulders* of so many thousands of others.

 One of my mantras is *Less is more*, so I liked minimy as it is a **Mini-My**croft.
 Here is a rough estimate of the lines of Python code in the three projects as of May 2023:
 ```